bgragavendiran/MARKDOWN-EDITOR/README.md

 # Have you validated the market?
 If so, how?
 # Market Validation
 Yes, we have done an extensive  [`competitor analysis`](https://docs.google.com/spreadsheets/d/1SU4RYuUHxO9ZEbqoo4qPYw_ya1Z4koNcb8D1bioD8JY/edit?usp=sharing&resourcekey=0-pJGXRAD9IgB56hgTtTcmbQ).
-We know there are multiple players trying to capitalize on the same market space as in decentralizing web2.0 video sharing/streaming platforms but how Dstream differs from the existing players is that **Dstream's USP focuses on making a creator's efforts into something that  is of value which can be traded for and traded by the creators themselves by bringing in a level of authenticity and value unlike most platforms.**
+We know there are multiple players trying to capitalize on the same market space as in decentralizing web2.0 video sharing/streaming platforms but how Dstream differs from the existing players is that **Dstream's USP focuses on making a creator's efforts into something that  is of value which can be traded for and traded by the creators themselves by bringing in a level of authenticity and value, unlike most platforms.**

 # Any traction or early users?
 Tell us about it
 # Early Adopters